 The results of hearings are subject to the Family Educational Rights and Privacy Act (FERPA) and can be disclosed only in accordance with the Act.
 Under FERPA, a school may not ordinarily disclose a student’s conduct records to any third party unless the student has provided written consent.
 Hampshire College may notify the parents/guardians of students when a student’s enrollment at the College is subject to change due to any conduct situation or College policy violation.
 Parental notification may also be utilized by administrators when permitted by FERPA.

-If a student chooses to provide written consent for disclosure of information they may do so be submitting a conduct records release form to the office of student rights and responsibilities.
+If a student chooses to provide written consent for disclosure of information they may do so be submitting a conduct records release form to the dean of students office.
 FERPA does permit disclosure of the final results of a conduct meeting and/or hearing to the victim or to the reported victim’s next of kin, when appropriate, of any crime of violence or non-forcible sex offense regardless of whether the institution concluded a violation was committed.
 An institution may also disclose to anyone—not just the victim—the final results of a conduct hearing if it determines that a student is an alleged perpetrator of a crime of violence or non-forcible sex offense, and with respect to the allegation made against them, the student has committed a violation of the institution’s rules or policies.
 Under the Student Right-to-Know and Campus Security Act, the College is required to disclose the results of a conduct or hearing to the victim, when the proceedings involve a sex offense.